lreynolds188/ATechSol/docs/Implementation.md

 - [Business infrastructure](Dreamhost.md) (domain, website, email)
 - [Automation needs](Automation.md) (custom built IoT devices)

-If you need assistance with installing and configuring any of these products for yourself or your business feel free to contact us [here](Contact.md)
+If you need assistance with installing and/or configuring any of these products for yourself or your business feel free to contact us [here](Contact.md).